awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 - Double-read of the response body (once to calculate checksum and once by the user)
 - May require buffering in-memory or even in-disk for very large responses

-Ultimately, it was decided that because we don't expect invalid checksums to occur often, the design flaw around checksum invalidation is less of a worry than other cons such as double-reads of the response body.
+Ultimately, it was decided that because invalid checksums are unlikely to occur often, the design flaw around checksum invalidation is less of a worry than other cons such as double-reads of the response body.

 # Revision history